-Consistent with current rules for transfers involving CMRS providers,191 all nomadic-only interconnected VoIP service providers must submit an information-only submittal setting forth changes in the provider's registration information.
-However, if the circumstances warrant further review, the Commission may require the transaction to be reviewed in an application or other formal proceeding.
+Consistent with current rules for transfers involving CMRS providers,191220 all nomadic-only interconnected VoIP service providers must submit an information-only submittal setting forth changes in the provider's registration information.
+However, if the circumstances warrant further review, the Commission may For clarity, an information-only submittal is the term of art for the requirement to notify the Commission 30 days in advance of such a transfer.

-191 GO 96-B Telco Industry Rule 8.6.3.
+191220 GO 96-B Telco Industry Rule 8.6.3.